 Create a Quick Link for Your Custom Task

-You can generate a Quick Link to take your customers to a specific custom task within your custom skill and pass input parameters.
+You can generate a quick link to take your customers to a specific custom task within your custom skill and pass input parameters.
 For example, you can deep-link customers to a new trivia category in a trivia skill, or to new audio content that you just made available.
-If your skill can track a customer's online orders with your business using an order ID, you can pass the order ID from your website to your skill through a Quick Link and start tracking the order for the customer using your skill.
+If your skill can track a customer's online orders with your business by using an order ID, you can pass the order ID from your website to your skill through a quick link.
+You can then start tracking the order for the customer that's using your skill.

 Quick link availability and requirements

 Quick links for custom tasks have the same requirements and availability as quick links for custom skills, plus a few additional ones:

 - Devices: Customers can use quick links to launch skills on these devices: Echo (all versions), Echo Tap, Echo Dot (all versions), Echo Show (all versions), Echo Spot, and Fire TV.

 - Locales: Custom skills that are built for

 Your skill must meet the following requirements: